 Salesforce Administrator Salesforce Community Member External Community Member (Customer Portal, Partner Portal, Partner Community, or Customer Community license) Post on a record Can post on any records within the community.
 Can post on any records within the community to which the user has access.
 Can post on any records within the community to which the user has access.
 Bookmark a post Can bookmark posts within the the current community. current community.
-The Bookmarl ked feed only contains posts from Mention someone Can mention people specific to the current community.
-User can't Can mention people specific mention an external user on an internal post.
+The Bookmar ked feed only contains posts from

+Salesforce Administrator Salesforce Community Member External Community Member (Customer Portal, Partner Portal, Partner Community, or Customer Community license) Mention someone Can mention people specific to the current community.
+User can't mention an external user on an internal post.
+Can mention people specific to the current community.
 Share a post (repost) Can share a post only in the current community.
 Add topics to a post Can add hashtag topics and Chatter topics to any posts within the current community.
 Topics are specific to the current community and can't be accessed from another community.